-Russian-born pianist Oksana Ezhokina appears frequently as guest recitalist and chamber musician on concert series across the United States and abroad.
-She has soloed with the Seattle Symphony, St. Petersburg Chamber Philharmonic and Tacoma Symphony and played in venues such as the Phillips Collection in Washington DC, Benaroya Hall in Seattle, Davies Orchestra Hall in San Francisco, and Klassik Keyifler Festival in Turkey.
-She has been featured on live radio broadcasts on such stations as WFMT-Chicago, KUOW and KING FM in Seattle, Maine Public Radio, and NPR’s Performance Today.
+Pianist Oksana Ejokina appears frequently as guest recitalist and chamber musician on concert series across the United States and abroad.
+She has performed with the Seattle Symphony, St. Petersburg Chamber Philharmonic, Symphony Tacoma, Bainbridge Symphony Orchestra, and played in venues such as the Phillips Collection in Washington DC, Benaroya Hall in Seattle, Davies Orchestra Hall in San Francisco, and Klassik Keyifler Festival in Turkey.
+A dedicated performer of new music, she has premiered works by Marilyn Shrude, Wayne Horvitz, Bern Herbolsheimer, and Laura Kaminsky, among others.
+She has been featured on multiple live radio broadcasts on such stations as WFMT-Chicago, KUOW and KING FM in Seattle, Maine Public Radio, and NPR’s Performance Today.

 Oksana has performed with the Seattle Chamber Players, Avalon String Quartet, violinists Ian Swensen, Paul Kantor and Andrew Jennings, and cellists Johannes Moser and Meta Weiss, among others.
 Two of her long-term collaborations are with pianist Christina Dahl and Volta Piano Trio, whose recordings for the Con Brio label received accolades in multiple international music magazines, such as The Strad, Gramophone and American Record Guide.
 The Strad called Volta’s recording of Schubert and Ravel piano trios “…elegant and sprightly… true to the essence of the music,” while Gramophone noted its “exquisite sheen and vibrancy.”